Table of Contents

 Telos is a central concept in the philosophy of human actions; actions are only those behaviors which have a telos – those that are intentional; thus we hesitate to refer to accidental behaviors, such as tripping, as “actions.”

-VI.
+VII.
 Telos versus Techne

 Techne means “art,” “skill,” or “technique,” as one might guess from its appearance in words like technology and technical.
 It is often contrasted with telos as an alternate explanation for the characteristics of objects.
 In other words, one might say that a coffee mug is the way it is because of its telos (purpose) or because of its techne (its design and manufacture).
 Obviously human artifacts can be described in terms of both telos and techne, while natural objects cannot be explained by techne (unless one believes they were designed and created by gods or other intelligent agents).

-VII.
+VIII.
 Telos in Popular Culture